MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

 Not in Windows Server 2016.
 This release only supports one to one replication of a server, cluster, or stretch cluster node.
 This may change in a later release.
 You can of course configure replication between various servers of a specific volume pair, in either direction.
 For instance, Server 1 can replicate its D volume to server 2, and its E volume from Server 3.

 ## <a name="FAQ5"></a> Can I expand or shrink replicated volumes replicated by Storage Replica?
 You can expand (grow) volumes, but not shrink them.
-This is prevented by default; use the `Set-SRGroup -AllowVolumeResize $TRUE` option to allow it on both groups, prior to resizing.
+Growth is prevented by default, in order for administrators to guarantee that both the source and destination storage have sufficient space before to attempting; use the `Set-SRGroup -AllowVolumeResize $TRUE` option on the source group, prior to resizing.
+For example:

-Note that ReFS does not support shrinking drives regardless of replication, unlike NTFS.
+1. Use against the source computer: `Set-SRGroup -Name YourRG -AllowVolumeResize $TRUE`
+2. Grow the volume using whatever technique you prefer
+3. Use against the source computer: `Set-SRGroup -Name YourRG -AllowVolumeResize $FALSE`

 ## <a name="FAQ6"></a>Can I bring a destination volume online for read-only access?
 Not in Windows Server 2016.
 Storage Replica dismounts the destination volume and its drive letter or mount point when replication begins.
 This may change in a later release.